logchange/logchange/README.md

 ## Usage
 ### Maven Plugin
 ### Starting
+You can choose between two options:

-Add a plugin to your `pom.xml`.
+1. Add a plugin to your `pom.xml`.
 For multi-module projects with one `CHANGELOG.md` add it in main `pom.xml`.

 ```xml
     <build>